jborut/godot-dodge-the-creeps/README.md

 To start the game from the menu simply press Enter.
 Before the game starts you will see instructions on how to move and place bombs.

 Every second your score will increase by 1.
 If you kill the mob with a bomb you will get 10 more points.
-At the beginning you only have 5 bombs, but every 10 seconds, or if you kill mob, you will get one more bomb.
+At the beginning you only have 5 bombs, but every 10 seconds, or if you kill a mob, you will get one more bomb.

-Once you get killed, the score and bombs number will remain visible until you start a new game.
+Once you get killed, the score and bombs values will remain visible until you start a new game.